 Four drugs are available in the UK for treatment of dementia.

-The National Institute for Health and Clinical Excellence (NICE) has recently reviewed its guidance on the use of these drugs in mild and moderate Alzheimer's disease, bringing it more in line with the Scottish Intercollegiate Guidelines Network (SIGN).
+In 2011, NICE reviewed its guidance on the use of these drugs in mild and moderate Alzheimer's disease.
+It then incorporated this into its 2006 dementia guideline, updating the relevant sections.
+This brought it more in line with the Scottish Intercollegiate Guidelines Network (SIGN).

 - Drug treatment should be continued only as long as it is having a worthwhile effect on cognitive, global, functional or behavioural symptoms.